anton-k/haskell-wushu-panda/01-pomodoro/README.md

 It can wait for some amount of time (usually in minutes) and after time passes it will run given command.

-It would be nice to be able to show the porgress so that we know how much time we have.
+It would be nice to be able to show the progress so that we know how much time we have.
 Let's start with the type:

 ### Start with types and template